gloveboxes/Create-a-talking-image-recognition-solution-with-Azure-IoT-Edge-Azure-Cognitive-Services/zdocs/module_2_set_up_azure_iot_edge/README.md

 As we will be building Docker images on the Raspberry Pi 4 so I would recommend a fast SD Card or a high speed USB3 Flash or SSD drive.

 * I use a Samsung [USB 3.1 Flash Drive FIT Plus 128GB](https://www.samsung.com/us/computing/memory-storage/usb-flash-drives/usb-3-1-flash-drive-fit-plus-128gb-muf-128ab-am/) or USB3 SSD drive.
 See the [5 of the Fastest and Best USB 3.0 Flash Drives](https://www.makeuseof.com/tag/5-of-the-fastest-usb-3-0-flash-drives-you-should-buy/)
 * For instruction on booting from USB3 see [How to Boot Raspberry Pi 4 From a USB SSD or Flash Drive](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb).
-Note, at the time of writing set the *FIRMWARE_RELEASE_STATUS* to *stable* rather than *beta*.
+Note, at the time of writing, set the *FIRMWARE_RELEASE_STATUS* to *stable* rather than *beta*.

 ---